 Director of Innovation and Business Assistance, Tuolumne CountyJacki Bacharach

-Join this webinar to learn about innovative solutions spearheaded by internet service providers to expand the digital highway and bring broadband access to all Californians
+This webinar shares stories about innovative solutions spearheaded by internet service providers to expand the digital highway and bring broadband access to all Californians.

 California’s commitment to racial justice and economic inclusion are meaningless without dramatic changes that make homeownership a possibility for marginalized racial and economic communities.